Differences between Jira and Confluence server and cloud

 Understanding and communicating these differences is essential to planning a successful migration, setting expectations for your stakeholders and users, and landing happily in cloud.

-For detailed information on the infrastructure and functionality differences between our self-hosted and cloud products, check out:
+For detailed information on the infrastructure and functionality differences between our self-managed and cloud products, check out:

 - Compare Atlassian cloud vs. server